 Above Our Skill Level

 I took it easy at first.
-I had driven an ATV before but it had been awhile and in any case I had never driven one down a narrow dirt path in a densely wooded forest, so I wanted to get the feel for it, lest I swing wide around a turn and collide with a tree.
-Gray, for his part, was rarin’ to go and took off like a shot, disappearing down the trail in a puff of dust like the Road Runner.
+I had driven an ATV before, but it had been awhile, and in any case I had never driven one down a narrow dirt path in a densely wooded forest, so I wanted to get the feel for it, lest I swing wide around a turn and collide with a tree.
+Gray, for his part, was rarin’ to go and took off like a shot, disappearing down the trail in a puff of smoke like the Road Runner.

 Fortunately, it was Friday morning and we had the place mostly to ourselves, which removed at least one hazard from the mix, but there were plenty of others.
 The trails were deeply rutted and strewn with roots and rocks.
 At many points they were so narrow you could not back up or turn around; and they were not well marked, so it was easy to get lost or find yourself on a trail that was above your skill level.